Probing Vector-Like Quarks at a future Muon-Proton Collider: KINEMATIC DISTRIBUTIONS (HADRONIC)

-Finally, the reconstruction of the VLQ mass is shown in Figure 7 (Left) via the invariant mass of the b-jet and light jets ($(M_{bjj}$).
+Finally, the reconstruction of the VLQ mass is shown in Figure 8 (a) via the invariant mass of the b-jet and light jets ($(M_{bjj}$).
 A clear peak is visible at the generated mass point, demonstrating the reconstruction capability.
-Figure 7 (Right) summarizes the signal significance versus VLQ mass for integrated luminosities of 500, 1000, and 3000 $fb{^-1}$.
+Figure 8 (b) summarizes the signal significance versus VLQ mass for integrated luminosities of 500, 1000, and 3000 $fb^{-1}$.
 The significance is calculated using the standard asymptotic formula for collider searches \cite{Cowan}.